Bajrang Punia

-Bajrang Punia (born 26 February 1994) is an Indian freestyle wrestler, who competes in the 65-kg weight category.
-At the 2020 Tokyo Olympics, Punia won a bronze medal by defeating Kazakhstan's Daulet Niyazbekov with a 8-0 margin.
-Punia is the only Indian wrestler to win 4 medals at the World Wrestling Championships.
+Bajrang Punia (born 26 February 1994) is an Indian politician and former freestyle wrestler.
+He has won a bronze medal at the 2020 Tokyo Olympics.
+Punia is the only Indian wrestler to win four medals at the World Championships.
+He is a multiple gold medalist at the Asian Games, Asian Championships, Commonwealth Games and Commonwealth Championships.
+For his achievements in wrestling, Punia has been honored with the Khel Ratna, Arjuna Award, and Padma Shri.
+In 2024, he joined the Indian National Congress and currently serves as the Working President of the All India Kisan Congress.

 Early life and background

-Punia was born in Khudan, Jhajjar, Haryana, India.
+Punia was born in Khudan village, Jhajjar, Haryana, India.
 He began wrestling at the age of seven and was encouraged to pursue the sport by his father.
 Punia grew up in rural area.
 His family did not have money for traditional sports.
 Instead, he had to partake in free sports like Wrestling and Kabaddi.
 Punia's father was a wrestler as well and at a young age, his family enrolled him in a local mud wrestling school.
 Punia started to skip school to go to wrestling practice.
 He went to Chattarsal Stadium in 2008 where he was trained by Ramphal Mann.
 In 2015, his family moved to Sonepat so that he could attend a regional center of Sports Authority of India.

-Currently, he works in the Indian Railways on the post of Gazetted officer OSD Sports.
-Punia enjoys seeking out knowledge of his village elders.

-Punia is married to fellow wrestler Sangeeta Phogat.